-Over a recent ten-year period, there were 30 serious reported accidents involving agricultural mowers.
+Over a recent ten-year period, there were 30 serious reported accidents involving lawn mowers in the workplace.
 Two of the accidents were fatal.
 Conducting proper lawn mower risk assessments to make sure you’re aware of all safety hazards is essential.

-The Health and Safety Executive (HSE) also believes there were many more than 30 incidents during this time.
+The Health and Safety Executive (HSE) also believes there were many more than 30 lawn mower safety incidents during this time.
 Workers simply failed to notify them.

 Employers should also ensure any user of a mower follows certain principles of good practice.

 Lawn Mower Safety Training

 To help with these principles, mower operators should have appropriate workplace training.
 The training must show the correct and safe use of a mower.

 Machinery makers and dealers, agricultural colleges and award schemes offer training programmes.